 10.8 - Be able to use sunspot data relating to the solar cycle

 Sunspots are areas on the photosphere of the Sun that are cooler than the surrounding area and so appear darker.

-Typically they travel around the Sun's disc in groups roughly 1/3 of the surface from 40º north to 40º south of the Equator.
+Usually they travel around the Sun's disc in groups across roughly 1/3 of the surface between 40º north and 40º south of the Equator.

 They consist of a central region called an umbra and a surrounding area called a penumbra.
-Note that these terms are similar to those used in the eclipse section but mean different things.
+The umbra is the darker region, the penumbra surrounds it.
+Note that these terms are similar to those used in the eclipse section.